 Unusual St. Patrick’s Day Traditions In The Rest Of The World

-This Caribbean island, home to a sizeable Irish Catholic population since the 17th century, is the only place in the world outside of Ireland where St. Patrick’s Day is a public holiday.
+This Caribbean island, home to a sizable Irish Catholic population since the 17th century, is the only place in the world outside of Ireland where St. Patrick’s Day is a public holiday.
 Montserrat’s celebration isn’t just generously proportioned — it lasts for 10 days!
 In addition to celebrating the saint, the day also commemorates a slave rebellion and includes a calypso competition and Creole food, blending the island’s Irish and African heritage.

 7. Brussels, Belgium